Glyphosate Residue Free

 - We send you our Certification Decision.

 - If your certification is accepted we send you the certification agreement to fill in and sign.
-You pay us $1499 in total for the certification upon signing the agreement (this price covers certification for all your products).
+You pay us $1499 in total for the certification upon signing the agreement (this annual price is a flat rate fee and covers certification for as many products as you wish to certify).
 If you own multiple brands each brand requires a separate certification.

-- During the year we will send you product testing requests at least twice more – you will pay an estimated $200 directly to the laboratory each time your product is tested.
-In total third-party laboratory testing will cost an estimated $600 for each of your products per year.
+- During the year we will send you product testing requests at least twice more.
+In total third-party laboratory testing will cost an estimated $600 for each of your products per year, however if you have many products we will work with you to format a cost-effective testing protocol.

 - All certified products are included in The Detox Project certified product database.